timosalm/going-serverless-workshop/workshop/workshop/content/exercises/graalvm-aot-limitations.md

   ./reflection StringCapitalizer capitalize "what is new"
 clear: true
 ```
-As individual classes, methods, and fields that should be accessible via reflection must be known to the native-image tool at build time, the execution of our Native Image fails with `java.lang.ClassNotFoundException` exceptions.
+As individual classes, methods, and fields that should be accessible via reflection must be known to the native-image tool at build time, the execution of our native image fails with `java.lang.ClassNotFoundException` exceptions.

 We will now use the tracing agent to write a configuration file that provides hints to the native image builder in terms of classes to be added.
 ```terminal:execute